 An abstract is a summary of the paper in academic databases and may serve as a standalone information source.
-The abstract should be enough for the reader to understand the gist of the study.
+The abstract should be sufficient for the reader to grasp the basic argument and significance of the study.
+The abstract should be at least 200 words long.

 Abstracts should be: